instructlab/instructlab/README.md

   INFO 2024-08-01 15:05:48,464 huggingface_hub.file_download:1893: Download complete.
 Moving file to /home/user/.cache/instructlab/models/merlinite-7b-lab-Q4_K_M.gguf
   ```

+> [!NOTE]
-  > **NOTE** ⏳ This command can take few minutes or immediately depending on your internet connection or model is cached.
+> ⏳ This command can take few minutes or immediately depending on your internet connection or model is cached.
 If you have issues connecting to Hugging Face, refer to the [Hugging Face discussion forum](https://discuss.huggingface.co/) for more details.

   #### Downloading a specific model from a Hugging Face repository